 Chocolate milk advertisements seem to have two targets: athletes and children.
-A number of studies have come to the media’s light showing the improved performance for athletes who drink chocolate milk following workouts.
+Several studies have come to the media’s light showing the improved performance of athletes who drink chocolate milk following workouts.
 And chocolate milk has been touted as a necessary part of a child’s diet if they don’t consume regular milk.
 The dairy industry has taken advantage of both of these ideas to come up with advertising campaigns to convince parents, athletes, and children that chocolate milk should be a vital part of their diet.
-While these advertising campaigns claim various benefits to chocolate milk, they leave out a number of important issues that show that chocolate milk may not be the go-to drink.
+While these advertising campaigns claim various benefits of chocolate milk, they leave out several important issues that show that chocolate milk may not be the go-to drink.

 The “Got Chocolate Milk” group of ads is based on athletic performance.
-Utilizing celebrities, well-known athletes, and the average Joe, the campaign references a number of studies that have come out touting the recovery benefits of drinking milk.
+Utilizing celebrities, well-known athletes, and the average Joe, the campaign references some studies that have come out touting the recovery benefits of drinking milk.
 You see, chocolate milk has the optimal ratio of carbs to protein (4:1 carb to protein ratio) which has been shown to improve recovery when consumed right after the workout.
 This ratio promotes better recovery and can improve performance in athletes.
-However, most of the studies cited by this campaign compare the milk to water and athletic performance drinks (i.e. Gatorade), not drinks that have the same carb to protein ratio such as a nut smoothie.
-In essence, these articles just prove that chocolate milk has the optimal carb to protein ratio and is therefore successful as a post-workout recovery drink, but the studies do not prove that chocolate milk is actually the optimal drink.
+However, most of the studies cited by this campaign compare the milk to water and athletic performance drinks (i.e. Gatorade), not drinks that have the same carb-to-protein ratio, such as a nut smoothie.
+In essence, these articles just prove that chocolate milk has the optimal carb-to-protein ratio and is, therefore, successful as a post-workout recovery drink, but the studies do not prove that chocolate milk is the optimal drink.
 Pretty cheeky, huh?

 One of the main sugars found in all dairy products, including chocolate milk, is lactose.
-This may sound familiar in reference to lactose intolerance.
-Lactose intolerance is a common occurrence- an estimated 65 percent of the world’s population has some degree of lactase deficiency past infanthood, which is a lack of the enzyme, lactase, required to digest lactose.
+This may sound familiar about lactose intolerance.
+Lactose intolerance is a common occurrence- an estimated 65 percent of the world’s population has had some degree of lactase deficiency past infanthood, which is a lack of the enzyme, lactase, required to digest lactose.
 This makes sense as to why there is such a high percentage of those who cannot digest it- humans are the only species to continue producing lactase after being weaned from their mother’s milk.
-At some point, genetic mutations occurred which allowed lactase production to persist through adulthood in some populations, allowing some humans to continue to drink milk.
-However, those who have or develop lactose intolerance can experience a number of adverse effects including stomach cramps, flatulence, and sometimes vomiting.
+At some point, genetic mutations occurred, which allowed lactase production to persist through adulthood in some populations, allowing some humans to continue to drink milk.
+However, those who have or develop lactose intolerance can experience several adverse effects, including stomach cramps, flatulence, and sometimes vomiting.

-Chocolate milk is often advertised to children as an alternative to get all the nutrients of milk, however advertisements often leave out the negative points of chocolate milk, such as sugar.
+Chocolate milk is often advertised to children as an alternative to getting all the nutrients of milk.
+However, advertisements often leave out the negative points of chocolate milk, such as sugar.
 One 8-oz glass of chocolate milk contains about 16 grams of added sugar!
-According to the World Health Organization, the recommended daily allowance of added sugar is about 5 to 10% of daily caloric intake; for children, this would be about 20 grams.
-Therefore a child would consume about half of their daily allowance for sugar just in one glass of milk.
-While people tout the health benefits of drinking milk and may say that this is the only way to get kids to get those health benefits, it’s very easy to get many of the nutrients in chocolate milk in more plant-based foods.
+According to the World Health Organization, the recommended daily allowance of added sugar is about 5 to 10 percent of daily caloric intake; for children, this would be about 20 grams.
+Therefore a child would consume about half of their daily sugar allowance just in one glass of milk.
+While people tout the health benefits of drinking milk and may say that this is the only way to get kids to get those health benefits, it’s very easy to get many of the nutrients in chocolate milk from more plant-based foods.

 Children and Chocolate Milk

-In addition to the high amounts of sugar, chocolate milk contains components that have been shown to be harmful to children, including milk proteins, milk sugar, and saturated fat.
-While some recommend low or reduced-fat milk to decrease obesity rates, rates seem to be similar in children who drink low-fat compared to those who consume whole fat milk.
+In addition to the high amounts of sugar, chocolate milk contains components that are harmful to children, including milk proteins, milk sugar, and saturated fat.
+While some recommend low or reduced-fat milk to decrease obesity rates, rates seem to be similar in children who drink low-fat compared to those who consume whole-fat milk.
 As well, a percentage of children show allergic reactions to milk and can develop chronic constipation due to milk consumption.

 Bone Health in Children